EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 #### Weak law of large numbers
-Using Chebyshev’s inequality it is possible to prove the **weak law of large numbers**, which states that the probability that the average of the first $n$ terms of a sequence of independent and identically distributed random variables differs from its mean by more than $\varepsilon$ goes to $0$ as $n$ goes to infinity.
+Using Chebyshev’s inequality it is possible to prove the **weak law of large numbers**, which states that the probability that the average of the first $n$ terms of a sequence of independent and identically distributed Random Variables differs from its mean by more than $\varepsilon$ goes to $0$ as $n$ goes to infinity.

-Let $X_1, X_2, \dots$ be a sequence of independent and identically distributed random variables having mean $\mu$.
+Let $X_1, X_2, \dots$ be a sequence of independent and identically distributed Random Variables having mean $\mu$.
 Then, for any $\varepsilon > 0$

 $$P\Bigg[ \bigg \vert \frac{X_1 + \cdots + X_n}{n} - \mu \bigg\vert \geq \varepsilon \Bigg] \to 0 \text{ as } n \to \infty$$

 Proof:<br />
-We give a proof under the additional assumption that the random variables $X_i$ have a finite variance $\sigma^2$.
+We give a proof under the additional assumption that the Random Variables $X_i$ have a finite variance $\sigma^2$.
 Now

 $$\mathbb{E}\Bigg[\frac{X_1 + \dots + X_n}{n}\Bigg] = \frac{1}{n} \Big(\mathbb{E}[X_1] + \dots + \mathbb{E}[X_n]\Big) = \frac{1}{n} \cdot n\mu = \mu$$